Russwater RPG Ruleset

 Resurrected or Revivified Creatures

-If a creature is resurrected or revivified, they return on 0 Hit Points and must rest before continuing.
+If a creature is resurrected or revivified, they return on 0 Hit Points and 9 levels of Exhaustion.
+They must rest before continuing.

 Lethal and Non-lethal Combat